golemfactory/golem-docs/src/markdoc/partials/customPages/default-values.md

 ## executorOptions

 {% defaultvalue title="taskTimeout" defaultValue="5 * 60 * 1000" %}
-Timeout for executing one task in ms.
+Specifies the timeout for executing a single task, measured in milliseconds (ms).
 {% /defaultvalue %}

 {% defaultvalue title="logger" defaultValue="pinoLogger for Node.js, null for browsers" %}
-Logger module to handle SDK logs.
+Determines the logger module responsible for handling SDK logs.
 {% /defaultvalue %}

 {% defaultvalue title="logLevel" defaultValue="info" %}
-Log level: `debug`, `info`, `warn`, `log`, `error`.
+Defines the log level.
+Available options: `debug`, `info`, `warn`, `log`, `error`.
 {% /defaultvalue %}

 {% defaultvalue title="enableLogging" defaultValue="true" %}
-This option enables logging, set to `false` to completely disable logging (even if a logger is provided).
+Enable or disable logging.
+Set to `false` to turn off all logging, even if a logger module is specified.
 {% /defaultvalue %}

 ## yagnaOptions

 {% defaultvalue title="apiKey" defaultValue="as read from 'process.env.YAGNA_APPKEY' for node.js, null for browser" %}
-`apiKey` enables access to yagna rest API.
+The `apiKey` facilitates access to the yagna REST API.
 {% /defaultvalue %}

 {% defaultvalue title="basePath" defaultValue="http://127.0.0.1:7465" %}
-URL of yagna REST API.
+The base URL of the yagna REST API.
 {% /defaultvalue %}

 {% defaultvalue title="maxTaskRetries" defaultValue="3" %}
-The maximum number of retries when the job failed on the provider.
+Designates the maximum number of retry attempts for a job if it fails on the provider's side.
 {% /defaultvalue %}

 {% defaultvalue title="activityPreparingTimeout" defaultValue="5 * 60 * 1000" %}
-Timeout for preparing activity - creating and deploying commands in ms.
+Timeout for activity preparation, which includes the creation and deployment of commands, in ms.
 {% /defaultvalue %}

 ## packagePackageOptions

 {% defaultvalue title="engine" defaultValue="vm" %}
-Type of the payload (`vm`, `wasm`).
+Specifies the type of the payload.
+Options include: `vm`, `wasm`.
 {% /defaultvalue %}

 {% defaultvalue title="minMemGib" defaultValue="0.5" %}
-Minimum size of RAM in GB.
+Minimum required RAM size, denoted in gigabytes (GB).
 {% /defaultvalue %}

 {% defaultvalue title="minStorageGib" defaultValue="2" %}
-Minimum size of storage in GB.
+Minimum required storage size, denoted in gigabytes (GB).
 {% /defaultvalue %}

 {% defaultvalue title="minCpuThreads" defaultValue="1" %}
-Minimum no of threads.
+Minimum number of CPU threads required.
 {% /defaultvalue %}

 {% defaultvalue title="minCpuCores" defaultValue="1" %}
-Minimum no of CPU cores.
+Minimum number of CPU cores required.
 {% /defaultvalue %}

 {% defaultvalue title="capabilities" defaultValue="[]" %}
-Set of capabilities providers offer, see manifest and demand documentation of details.
+List of capabilities that providers can offer.
+Refer to the manifest and demand documentation for more details.
 {% /defaultvalue %}

 ## MarketOptions

 {% defaultvalue title="debitNotesAcceptanceTimeout" defaultValue="30" %}
-Minimal time we reserve to accept debit notes, prosales with shorter time will be rejected in min.
+Sets the minimal time reserved for accepting debit notes.
+Proposals with shorter times will be rejected, measured in minutes.
 {% /defaultvalue %}

 {% defaultvalue title="proposalFilter" defaultValue="acceptAllProposalFilter()" %}
-Filter to decide what proposal to accept (from these that match the demand).
+This filter determines which proposals to accept, based on their compatibility with the demand.
 {% /defaultvalue %}

 ## TaskServiceOptions

 {% defaultvalue title="maxParallelTasks" defaultValue="5" %}
-Max no of parallel tasks when the TaskExecutor is running tasks from a list (see `map()` and `forEach()`).
+Sets the maximum number of tasks that can be executed concurrently when the TaskExecutor processes tasks from a list (refer to `map()` and `forEach()` methods).
 {% /defaultvalue %}

 ## PaymentOptions

 {% defaultvalue title="network" defaultValue="goerli" %}
-Defines on that blockchain the payment will be performed, `goerli` is a test network where test GLM is used, `polygon`.
+Defines the blockchain network for processing payments.
+The `goerli` option indicates a test network that utilizes test GLM.
+Other options include `polygon`.
 {% /defaultvalue %}

 {% defaultvalue title="budget" defaultValue="1.0" %}
-The amount that is allocated for all tasks scheduled by an executor in GLM/tGLM.
+Specifies the total budget allocated for all tasks scheduled by an executor, measured in GLM/tGLM.
 {% /defaultvalue %}

 {% defaultvalue title="paymentTimeout" defaultValue="60 * 1000" %}
-Max time the executor script will await invoices from providers after tasks are complete in ms.
+Max waiting time for the executor script to receive invoices from providers post task completion, in ms.
 {% /defaultvalue %}

-{% defaultvalue title="allocationExpires" defaultValue="60 mins" %}
+{% defaultvalue title="allocationExpires" defaultValue="60000 * 60" %}
-Duration after which allocation expires in msec, valid allocation is required to accept invoices.
+Specifies the duration after which an allocation expires, in milliseconds.
+A valid allocation is essential for accepting invoices.
 {% /defaultvalue %}

 {% defaultvalue title="debitNoteFilter" defaultValue="acceptAllDebitNotesFilter()" %}
-Filter containing rules for debitNotes acceptance.
+This filter outlines the rules for debit note acceptance.
 {% /defaultvalue %}

 {% defaultvalue title="invoiceFilter" defaultValue="acceptAllInvoicesFilter()" %}
-Filter containing rules for Invoice acceptance.
+This filter outlines the rules for invoice acceptance.
 {% /defaultvalue %}

 ## AgreementServiceOptions

 {% defaultvalue title="agreementSelector" defaultValue="randomAgreementSelectorWithPriorityForExistingOnes()" %}
-Decide which agreements will be used for the next task provided by the iterator, pool contains existing agreements and potential new agreements from available proposals.
+This selector determines which agreements will be chosen for the next task, provided by the iterator.
+The pool comprises existing agreements and potential new agreements sourced from available proposals.
 {% /defaultvalue %}

 ## Activity

 {% defaultvalue title="activityExecuteTimeout" defaultValue="5*60*1000" %}
-Execution time for script (one command or batch) in ms.
+Sets the maximum execution time for a script, either a single command or a batch, in ms.
 {% /defaultvalue %}